bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: '[41]'
       -
         type: text
         text: ' drives settler-colonial liberal-capitalist democracy’s “productive character of colonial power... and coercive authority…” (p.
 152).
-Todd Gordon (2010b) is highly critical of Canadian imperalist efforts that rob Indigenous peoples of their natural resources, wealth, land and rights through treaty-making, exploitation or theft as a function of “accumulation by dispossession” (Harvey, 2006; p.
+Todd Gordon (2010b) claims Canadian imperialist efforts rob Indigenous peoples of their natural resources, wealth, land and rights through treaty-making, exploitation or theft as a function of “accumulation by dispossession” (Harvey, 2006; p.
 68-69).
+For Gordon (2010b), primitive accumulation results in the acceleration of capitalist exploitation to the detriment of Indigenous peoples.
+Therefore, this suggests that governmental legal and political interventions only serve to further constrain Indigenous sovereignty and the Indigenous lifeworld.
+In other words, Canadian imperialist tools control Indigenous peoples and their land.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: "\_"
+  -
+    type: paragraph
+    content:
+      -
+        type: text
-Gordon (2010b) implies that primitive accumulation results in the acceleration of capitalist exploitation to the detriment of Indigenous peoples.
-As described, the government’s legal and political interventions continue to constrain Indigenous sovereignty.
-In other words, imperialist tools control Indigenous peoples and their land.
-Although the promise of jobs and resource development are essential tools for lifting Indigenous peoples out of poverty, Coulthard (2013) observes that: “colonial powers will only recognize the collective rights and identities of Indigenous peoples insofar as this recognition does not obstruct the imperatives of state and capital” (p.
+        text: 'Although the promise of jobs and resource development are essential tools for lifting Indigenous peoples out of poverty, Coulthard (2013) observes that: “colonial powers will only recognize the collective rights and identities of Indigenous peoples insofar as this recognition does not obstruct the imperatives of state and capital” (p.
 8).
-This signals the impossibility of ever achieving “sovereignty at par” between Indigenous political orders and those of federal and provincial governments.
-First Nations resist imperialist efforts despite the imposition of domestic treaty arrangements and/or international treaty agreements.
-Considering the Canadian imperialist agenda, I argue the settler-colonial liberal-capitalist democracy is privileged over the Indigenous lifeworld.
-Therefore, it appears that Canada’s imperialist strategies and tactics incur negative consequences for Indigenous peoples and do not result in genuine reconciliation.'
+Increasingly, this signals the impossibility of ever achieving “sovereignty at par” between Indigenous political orders and those of federal and provincial governments.
+First Nations resist Canadian imperialist efforts despite the imposition of domestic treaty arrangements and/or international treaty agreements upon them.
+Considering the Canadian imperialist agenda, it evident that settler-colonial liberal-capitalist democracy is privileged over that of the Indigenous lifeworld.
+Therefore, suggesting that Canada’s imperialist strategies and tactics incur negative consequences that do not result in genuine reconciliation with Indigenous peoples.'
   -
     type: paragraph
     content: